drsparklegasm/mgs1-scripts/README.md

 1. Be able to extract all instructions and dialogue >> DONE
 2. Have a readable format by another tool to adjust the dialogue and replace >> Exported to json >> DONE
 3. Be able to recreate a 1:1 copy of the RADIO.DAT file when created from the tool >> DONE!
-4. Be able to create a new RADIO.DAT file with translations, offsets agnostic! >> TESTING
+4. Be able to create a new RADIO.DAT file with translations, offsets agnostic! >> DONE
-5. Insert offsets into stage.dir for seamless integration, regardless of subtitle length
+5. Insert offsets into stage.dir for seamless integration, regardless of subtitle length >> DONE

+# Next steps:

+Testing, creating a json to inject and replace the japanese dialogue completely.
+Once that is ready, I'll move onto Demos.

 # Usage